2020 RFA for Great Lakes Coastal Wetland Monitoring Program

 Funding Opportunity Number: EPA-R5-GL2020-CWMP

-EPA is seeking applications for a project to monitor the status and trends of water quality and wildlife communities in Great Lakes coastal wetlands.
+EPA sought applications for a project to monitor the status and trends of water quality and wildlife communities in Great Lakes coastal wetlands.

 The Great Lakes Coastal Wetland Monitoring Program (GLCWMP) monitors the status of and trends in the water quality and wildlife community health by sampling a rotating selection of Great Lakes wetlands locations in each of the Great Lakes during each year.
 These are the components of the GLCWMP: